 DAVID BIANCULLI, HOST:

 But first, we'll visit with Billy Eichner, whose "Billy On The Street" series also has received an Emmy nomination.
 Billy Eichner is known now for a variety of roles, including Billy in "Difficult People" and several different parts on "American Horror Story."
-But he first got noticed and continues to get noticed for "Billy On The Street," a series brought to cable by truTV.
-Eichner is obsessed with pop culture, and "Billy On The Street" is a crazy, manic quiz show in which he's the host.
-The streets of Manhattan are the studio.
-And the contestants are strangers he runs up to, asking such questions as, name a celebrity that's redefining Hollywood's beauty standards.
+But he first got noticed and continues to get noticed for "Billy On The Street," which you can now see on YouTube.
+Eichner is obsessed with pop culture, and "Billy On The Street" is a crazy, manic quiz show in which he's the host, the streets of Manhattan are the studio, and the contestants are strangers he runs up to asking such questions as, name a celebrity that's redefining Hollywood's beauty standards.
 Sometimes he brings celebrities with him to do the questioning.

-Terry spoke with Billy Eichner last year and began with a clip from "Billy On The Street" in which he was given a pop quiz to a random passerby on a New York sidewalk.
+When Terry Gross spoke with Billy Eichner in 2016, she began with a then-current clip from "Billy On The Street" in which he was giving a pop quiz to a random passerby on a New York sidewalk.

 (SOUNDBITE OF TV SHOW, "BILLY ON THE STREET")